mlswg/mls-architecture/draft-ietf-mls-architecture-14.md

    clients use a deterministic tie-breaking policy to decide if they should continue using the Commit they originally accepted or revert and use the later one.
-Note that any copies of previous or forked group states must be deleted within a reasonable amount of time to ensure that the protocol provides forward secrecy.
+Note that any copies of previous or forked group states must be deleted within a reasonable amount of time to ensure the protocol provides forward-secrecy.

 If the Commit references an unknown proposal, group members may need to solicit the Delivery Service or other group members individually for the contents of the